 However, these sustained rewards and perks aren’t all that the Platinum has to offer—it will also welcome you warmly with a generous signing bonus.
 Once you spend $10,000 on your Platinum, you’ll earn 50,000 bonus rewards points.
 Plus, if you spend an additional $15,000 on your card quickly—within the first three months, to be exact—you’ll earn 50,000 more bonus rewards points.
 That’s a potential to earn a total of 100,000 rewards points, just for investing in your business.

 All the Platinum’s perks aside, you do need to take into account that its annual fee, at $595, is one of the highest out there.
 Plus, Amex won’t waive your first annual fee with the Platinum, so you’ll have to pay to access this card’s perks from the get-go.
 That said, if you’re already planning on investing in the perks that the Platinum offers, regardless of whether you decide to get the card or not, then these perks that come with the card will more than pay for its $595 annual fee.

 Understanding the difference between a charge card vs. a credit card could help you make better financing choices when it comes to borrowing those short-term funds you need for growth.
 Let’s summarize:

-If you decide to spend with one of the three best charge cards on the market, remember to plan your charge card spending and carefully monitor your cash flow so you can pay off the balance in full—every time.
+If you decide to spend with one of the best charge cards on the market, remember to plan your charge card spending and carefully monitor your cash flow so you can pay off the balance in full—every time.